-In this passage, God tells us how he has ordained the order of authority in Creation: “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God……For a man indeed ought not to cover his head, forasmuch as he is the image and glory of God: but the woman is the glory of the man.
-For the man is not of the woman; but the woman of the man.
-Neither was the man created for the woman; but the woman for the man.
-For this cause ought the woman to have power on her head because of the angels” (11:3, 7-10); the covering on the woman’s head is a sign that she is under the authority of her husband.
+In this passage, God tells us how he has ordained the order of authority in Creation: “But I want you to understand that the head of every man is Christ, the head of a woman is her husband, and the head of Christ is God……For a man ought not to cover his head, since he is the image and glory of God; but the woman is the glory of man.
+(For man was not made from woman, but woman from man.
+Neither was the man created for woman, but woman for man).
+That is why a woman ought to have a veil on her head, because of the angels” (11:3, 7-10); the covering on the woman’s head is a sign that she is under the authority of her husband.

 The order is – God the Father; Christ (who is of the same essence as the Father, is here said to be subject to the Father because it speaks of him in the flesh as the Son of Man and therefore our mediator); man, who reflects God; woman, who reflects man.
 God through Paul hasn’t introduced some new thing here, he’s reiterating the order of creation, and the Old Testament law.
 The only difference is that Christ is now revealed to be part of that order.